We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

-There is no ‘typical’ day in the life as a Laurier student; we all go about our days differently, depending on what works best for us.
+There is no ‘typical’ day in the life as a Laurier student; we all go about our days differently, depending on what works best for us, our schedules, and our preferences.
 Since university learning is much more independent than high school, it’s best practice to set a schedule that meets your needs at the start of each academic term and stick to it so that you don’t find yourself feeling overwhelmed.
+Each week (usually on Sundays), I fill out a Weekly Schedule Template with all the relevant items for the week ahead.

 Here’s what a ‘typical’ daily schedule looks like for me: